 Additional closing costs for sellers:

-Additional costs for sellers of real estate include liens or judgments against the property; unpaid homeowners association dues; prorated property taxes; escrow fees; and homeowners association dues included up to the settlement date.
+Additional costs for sellers of real estate include liens or judgments against the property.
+They can also include unpaid homeowners association dues; prorated property taxes; escrow fees; and homeowners association dues included up to the settlement date.
 These closing costs for a home sale are separate from what buyers pay at closing.

-Depending on the real estate contract, closing costs may also include, if necessary; home warranty premium for buyers; and repair bills or a credit to buyers for repairs for items found during a home inspection.
+Depending on the real estate contract, closing costs may include other things.
+If necessary they will include a home warranty premium for buyers, and repair bills or credit.
+This credit can be used for buyers to repair items found during a home inspection.
 Also, don’t forget to estimate some of the closing costs associated with preparing to sell, such as cosmetic repairs or improvements to make your home more attractive to buyers.
 Those closing costs may be returned with a higher sales price, but you should still include them in your calculations.

 Having an experienced partner by your side is crucial to a seamless sale.
 Our team at Corken + Company brings over 20 years of experience to the Colorado real estate market and is at the ready to support your selling needs!